-The tools and materials you'll need to refurbish a wooden bed frame will depend on how extensive you choose to be.
+The tools and materials you'll need to refurbish a wooden bed frame depend on how much refinishing you want to do.
 For a complete refurbish job that involves some wood repairs as well as sanding and refinishing, you will need:

 - Wrenches and screwdrivers for disassembly